• Skip to main content

 Why This Vegetarian Paella Works for Backpacking

-If you’re new to making homemade dehydrated backpacking meals, this recipe is a fantastic place to start.
+If you’re new to making homemade dehydrated backpacking meals, this recipe is a great place to start.
 The process is similar to other rice-based dishes like our vegetarian jambalaya or dehydrated Mexican rice (arroz rojo).

 Adding Protein on the Trail